 Contract disputes often center on allegations that one or more parties breached the agreement.
 That said, there are a number of legal issues that may arise before you get to the question of whether the deal was violated.

-First: Was there a binding legal agreement?
+First, was there a binding legal agreement?
 Even if one or more parties thought they were entering into a contract, that does not necessarily mean that an enforceable legal agreement was formed.

 The contract must include the four elements – offer, acceptance, consideration, and mutual assent – to be legally binding.
 Establishing that the elements were met may require looking at parties’ intentions and actions, including through written communications.